lenis2000/homepage/_posts/papers/2017-08-18-coarsening-ASEP-LDP.md

 published: true
 more-text: Full abstract
 image: __STORAGE_URL__/img/papers/z-coarsening-plot.png
-image-alt: 'This is how the Tracy-Widom/Airy double critical point is deformed in the "easy" large deviations regime'
+image-alt: 'This is how the GUE Tracy-Widom/Airy$_2$ double critical point is deformed in the "easy" large deviations regime.
+In this case the double critical point is split into two real critical points, and the large deviations function comes from the difference between the values of $S(\cdot)$ at these two new points'
 show-date: true
 ---